Statement of Compliance with the QCA Corporate Governance Code

 The Group’s remuneration policy is disclosed each year in the Group’s Annual Report and Accounts.

 The CEO provides leadership and management to the Group and its senior management team.
-The CEO pushes the development of objectives, strategies and performance standards whilst also overseeing and managing key risks across all divisions of the Group.
-The CEO also plays a lead role in devising and implementing the Group’s corporate development strategy and in investor relations to ensure that communications with the Group’s existing shareholders and financial institutions is maintained.
+The CEO promotes the development of objectives, strategies and performance standards whilst also overseeing and managing key risks across all divisions of the Group.
+The CEO also plays a lead role in devising and implementing the Group’s corporate development strategy, including identifying and evaluating potential acquisition targets, and in investor relations to ensure that communications with the Group’s existing shareholders and financial institutions is maintained.

 The CFO is responsible for shaping and executing upon the financial strategy and operational direction of the Group.
-In this role he also supports the Group’s investor relations programme and corporate development efforts.
+In this role she also supports the Group’s investor relations programme and corporate development efforts.

 Principle 10: Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders